alexchax/SACDTP/README.md

 Setting up your servers.
 -

-- Once you have a slicelet wiht it's fab file, (assuming you've already installed fab and know how to use it) simply copy the host names from your fab file and replace the host names in the fab file from this repo.
+- Once you have a slicelet with it's fab file, (assuming you've already installed fab and know how to use it) simply copy the host names from your fab file and replace the host names in the fab file from this repo.
 - Run 'fab setup_servers' to get all of the needed applications installed on all of the servers.
 - Prepare an input.txt file (or use/change the one in the repo) so that the main.py file has instructions on which values to put under which ids.